St Mary, Handsworth

 The church is opened to visitor by arrangement.

 The worship aims to be dignified but inclusive and is of a moderate catholic flavour.
-We use CW Orders One and Two.
+We use the Book of Common Prayer (1662) for the Holy Communion at 8.00am and Common Worship (2000) at the Parish Eucharist at 11.00am.
+Incense is used at the Principal Feasts of the Christian Year.

 You are seeing this message instead because your browser has not loaded the program code to produce the map.

 This could be for a variety of reasons, including: